shakthi-sambas/x9115SNN/hw/read/5/README.md

 The authors do not go into details about why their approach is algorithmically more expensive than some of the techniques they compared against in the paper.

+####Connection to previous papers
+This approach was used by authors of the first paper to identify interfaces based on input symbolization.

 ####References:
 [1] F. Ricca and P. Tonella.
 Analysis and Testing of Web Applications.
 In International Conference on Software